-The following discussion should be read in conjunction with, and is qualified in its entirety by, the audited financial statements of Planet Hollywood Resort & Casino as of and for the years ended December 31, 2013 and 2012; the audited combined financial statements of Harrah's New Orleans, The Quad, Bally's Las Vegas and Cromwell, as defined below, as of and for the years ended December 31, 2013 and 2012; and the other financial information included elsewhere in this report.
+The following discussion should be read in conjunction with, and is qualified in its entirety by, the audited financial statements of Planet Hollywood (as defined below) as of and for the years ended December 31, 2013 and 2012; the audited combined financial statements of Harrah's New Orleans, The LINQ Hotel & Casino, Bally's Las Vegas and Cromwell, as defined below, as of and for the years ended December 31, 2013 and 2012; and the other financial information included elsewhere in this report.

 In this discussion, the words "Company," "we," "us" and "our" refer to Caesars Growth Properties Holdings, LLC (the "Borrower" or "CGPH"), a subsidiary of Caesars Growth Partners LLC ("CGP LLC"), and, as described in Note 1 - Background and Basis of Presentation, have been combined and consolidated as if those businesses were combined into one reporting entity for the periods presented.
-Prior to the Acquired Properties Transactions, the financial information has been derived from the historical accounting records of Caesars Growth Partners, LLC and Caesars Entertainment Corporation ("CEC" or Caesars Entertainment").
+Prior to the purchase from Caesars Entertainment Operating Company, Inc. ("CEOC") to indirect subsidiaries of CGP LLC of Cromwell, The LINQ Hotel & Casino and Bally's Las Vegas (together, the "Acquired Properties Transaction") and the purchase of Harrah's New Orleans (the "Harrah's Transaction"), the financial information has been derived from the historical accounting records of Caesars Growth Partners, LLC and Caesars Entertainment Corporation ("CEC" or Caesars Entertainment").